As holidays approach, take coronavirus precautions, head of pandemic task force urges

 Dunagan's warning about an uptick in cases came one day after St. Louis County Executive Sam Page said rising caseloads once again had moved the county into a federal “high” risk category for community transmission.

-With Pfizer's COVID vaccine approved in the U.S. for children 5-11, Dunagan encouraged parents to get their children vaccinated or, for those who are hesitant, to talk to their pediatrician or family doctor.
+With Pfizer's COVID vaccine approved in the U.S. for children ages 5-11, Dunagan encouraged parents to get their children vaccinated or, for those who are hesitant, to talk with their pediatrician or family doctor.

 "We have lots of data accumulated that there is very little risk to the vaccines," he said.
 "What we do know is that getting COVID is not risk-free for kids."